xisang233/XiaoShuJiang/综合英语/2017-3-16presentation.md

 I think you'd better to read the Ogura Hyakunin Isshu if you want to learn more about Waka.
 The Ogura Hyakunin Isshu is a classical Japanese anthology of one hundred Japanese waka by one hundred poets.
 The Hyakunin Isshu, means one hundred poems adn one hundred poets.

-And then, I want to introduce about my favourate Waka, is the
+And then, I want to introduce about my favourate Waka, is the 15th poem of Ogura Hyakunin Isshu.
+The poet wants to give some green herbs to 'you', and send him or her this poem.